zigcBenx/openpledge-app/README.md

     ```

 As you will find out, we are not consistent on using Options or Composition API in Vue components.
 This is because of my habbit of using options API and Jetstream came with Composition API presets...

+### Other

+#### Permissions and roles
+Basic functionality of permissions is supported via spatie package [laravel-permissions](https://spatie.be/docs/laravel-permission/v6/introduction).
+Example of usage is made for subscribers page.
+All permissions are sent to frontend via `HandleInertiaRequests`'s `share` method